CHMMaas/PredictionTools/README.md

 Update 27 March 2024: n.iter argument removed
 1. Standard error of Uno's C-index is not calculated by bootstrapping anymore, so the argument n.iter is removed

+Update 26 June 2024: smoothed calibration curve added
+1. When the option smoothed.curve is set to TRUE, a smoothed calibration curve is plotted

 # Load
 library(PredictionTools)